 .

 The Argentine case for sovereignty over the Falklands is extraordinarily thin.
 It amounts to a declaration that the Falklands has always been a part of Argentina.
 The Argentines then argue that the Falklands is like Israeli settlements in Palestine or like Gibraltar, a foreign enclave in the heart of the nation put there by a foreign power that must be de-colonised.
-In reality the Falklands is the only de-colonisation case where a neighbour, almost 500 km away maintains that the natives of an island should be denied the right to self determination and simply absorbed: "We Argentines declare you are part of our territory so we will occupy you whatever you think".
+To compare the Falklands with Goa or Hong Kong is particularly absurd, Goa being occupied by Indians and on the land of India whereas the Falklands are occupied by British people across an ocean.
+The occupation of Goa or Hong Kong were de-colonization whereas an Argentine occupation of the Falklands would be neo-colonialism.
+In reality the Falklands is the only "de-colonisation" case where a neighbour, almost 500 km away maintains that the natives of an island should be denied the right to self determination and simply absorbed: "We Argentines declare you are part of our territory so we will occupy you whatever you think".
 It is to the eternal shame of the UN that they are giving in to such outrageous arguments.

 As can be seen from the above graphic, the East Falklands has been outside of what the Argentines claim was Argentine control for almost as long as Argentina has been a nation.
-Incidentally, it was the Republic of Buenos Aires, not the Argentine Confederation, that had de facto power in the 1830s and because East Falkland was administered by the Spanish from Montevideo and, in the 19th century, was nearest to Chile it is Uruguay or Chile that inherit any legal sovereignty claim.
+Incidentally, it was the State of Buenos Aires which was at war with the Argentine Confederation, not the Argentine Confederation, that had de facto power in the 1830s.
+The occupation by Buenos Aires was illegal because, of the South American countries, it is Uruguay or Chile that inherit any legal sovereignty claim: East Falkland was administered by the Spanish from Montevideo and, in the 19th century, was nearest to Chile and after 1812 technically a part of Chile.
 Argentina has no legal claim at all.

+The Argentines claim that the British are depriving them of their birthright to gain financial advantage.
+This is also untrue.
 During the twentieth century the British granted independence to almost all of the countries that once formed the British Empire and this included numerous small islands.
 Where people wanted to be independent the British agreed and even encouraged the less willing.
 The South Americans who accuse Britain of keeping the last remnant of Empire because of greed are mistaken because nearly all of the territories that were granted independence had substantial natural resources (see Note 2).
-Britain will never recover the cost of defending the Islands.
+All oil revenues go to the Falkland Islands government.
+Britain will never recover the cost of defending the Islands and would not do so even if it did receive any oil revenues.
 The Falkland Islands have not asked for independence because they are under perpetual threat from Argentina.
-Britain tried to persuade the Islanders to accept Argentine sovereignty in 1968 and again in 1980 but they refused because of Argentine belligerency - this sign of accommodation by the British was seen as weakness by the Argentines who promptly invaded in 1982, proving that the Islanders were right.
+Britain tried to persuade the Islanders to accept Argentine sovereignty in 1968 and again in 1980 but they refused because of Argentine belligerency - this sign of accommodation by the British in 1980 was seen as weakness by the Argentines who promptly invaded in 1982, proving that the Islanders were right.

+The Argentines have been vigorously pursuing the claim in the United Nations.
 The communist bloc in the Cold War realised that the Falklands were of strategic significance and that transferring them to Argentina would be a blow against NATO.
 In 1965, under pressure from Argentina and the communist bloc, the UN passed a resolution declaring that Britain and Argentina should hold talks over the Falkland Islands (Resolution 2065).
 This resolution says little except that talks should be held.
-Some talks were held but Argentina descended into a fascist dictatorship that eventually invaded the Falkland Islands in 1982.
+Some talks were held, and the British Government tried to persuade the Islanders to accept Argentine sovereignty in 1980, but Argentina descended into a fascist dictatorship that eventually invaded the Falkland Islands in 1982.
 They were ejected by the British.

 Bizarrely, and beyond all reason, the harassment of the Falklands is continuing.
 The trading bloc, Mercosur (BBC News) has just passed a resolution banning Falkland Islands shipping from their ports on the pretext that the British have not complied with resolution 2065.